M.A. in English TESOL Option

 In terms of the structure of our program, there are 10 required classes (40 units) as well as a thesis (5 units).
 Most students complete the program in two academic years.
-The following chart shows the required class list and the typical course sequence.
+The program learning outcomes as well as the required class list and the typical course sequence are provided below.
 Depending on students’ individual schedules and academic needs, in some cases it is possible to create a more personalized path through the program.
 While completing the departmental thesis requirement, students work closely with an advisor on a project that is individualized and linked to their interests and professional goals.
 Students appreciate this individual attention to their areas of interest and find they are supported and engaged throughout the process.

 Fall Year One

 - English 6501 Theory and Practice of Teaching ESL I